asalarpour/Point_LN/README.md

-# Point-GN: A Non-Parametric Network Using Gaussian Positional Encoding for Point Cloud Classification
+# Point-LN: A Lightweight Framework for Efficient Point Cloud Classification Using Non-Parametric Positional Encoding

 Official implementation of [Point-LN: A Lightweight Framework for Efficient Point Cloud Classification Using Non-Parametric Positional Encoding].